If you were injured in a boat capsizing accident, you can bring a personal injury action against the individual responsible for your injuries.

 Watercraft Injury Attorneys Advising Victims in Stuart and Beyond

 Boating is typically a relaxing and enjoyable experience for everyone involved.
 When the person in charge of operating the vessel and overseeing passengers’ safety fails to do their job, however, the consequences can be devastating and even deadly.
 There are many different types of boating accidents, including capsizing accidents.
 This type of accident is particularly scary because it results in passengers being thrown overboard into the water or being trapped underneath the overturned vessel.
-At Donaldson & Weston, our Stuart boating accident lawyers are prepared to help you understand your right to compensation following a devastating boat capsizing accident.
+At Donaldson & Weston, our Stuart boat capsizing lawyer are prepared to help you understand your right to compensation following a devastating boat capsizing accident.

 If you plan on being on a boat at any point, it is a good idea to take a course in water safety that will include instructions on what to do in the event that the vessel capsizes.
 Also, if you intend to operate a boat in Florida, there are certain trainings and courses that you must complete, called Mandatory Boating Education.
 These classes include information on how to operate watercraft safely, such as maintaining an appropriate speed.